Network Classifiers Based on Social Learning: The Decision-Making Problem

 \section{The Decision-Making Problem}

 A network of $K$ agents is engaged to accomplish the following decision-making task.
 There is a {\em true} underlying binary state of nature represented by an {equiprobable binary random variable $\bm{\gamma}\in\{-1,+1\}\triangleq \Gamma$}.
 As time progresses, each agent collects streaming data arising from the true state of nature.
-More specifically, agent $k=1,2,\ldots,K$ observes at times $i=1,2,\ldots,$ the random \emph{feature vectors} $\bm{h}_{k,i}\in\mathcal{H}_k$.
-The feature vectors are independent and identically distributed (i.i.d.) over time (but {\em not} necessarily across the agents).
-According to this model, the features $\bm{h}_{k,i}$ at agent $k$, given the underlying true hypothesis $\gamma$, form a sequence of i.i.d. random vectors distributed according to some conditional distribution (or likelihood):
+More specifically, agent $k=1,2,\ldots,K$ observes at times $i=1,2,\ldots,$ the random \emph{feature vectors} $\bm{h}_{k,i}\in\mathcal{H}_k$, which are independent and identically distributed (i.i.d.) over time (but {\em not} necessarily across the agents).
+The features $\bm{h}_{k,i}$ at agent $k$, given the underlying true hypothesis $\gamma$, form a sequence of i.i.d. random vectors distributed according to some conditional distribution (or likelihood):

 {We allow the feature vectors to have different dimensions and attributes across the agents.} The goal of the decision learning task is to let each agent learn, as $i\rightarrow\infty$, the right hypothesis $\gamma$.